Tired of staring at the same old four walls? These brilliant plant shops in London will help you bring your home to life.

 Grace & Thorn

-These guys are the plant growing maestros – so much so that they’ve even got a book on “How Not to Kill Your Plants” – don’t be all egotistic, you probably need it to avoid the “oh shit I’ve killed my baby houseplant” wailing that always comes about sooner or later.
+These guys are the plant growing maestros – so much so that they’ve even got a book on “How Not to Kill Your Plants” – don’t be all egotistic, you probably need it to avoid the “oh no!
+I’ve killed my baby houseplant” wailing that always comes about sooner or later.

 With the ever-increasing wave of uber-trendy and Instagrammable AF indoor plant shops in London, it’s easy to forget old stalwarts like Clifton Nurseries.